 Announced players who had been selected to Major League Baseball's All Century Team at the 1999 All Star game at Fenway Park in Boston.

-Graduated from Villa Park High School in Villa Park, California.
+Attended and graduated from Villa Park High School in Villa Park, California (1973).

 Youngest of three sons of Bill Costner, an electrician and later utilities executive, and his wife Sharon Costner, a welfare worker.